datumforge/datum/.github/CONTRIBUTING.md

    task docker:all:up
    ```

-1. Create a verified test user
+1. In a separate terminal, with the server running, you can create a verified test user by running:

    ```bash
    task cli:user:all
    ```

+1. Once this command has finished ^, you can login and perform actions as user `mitb@datum.net` with password `mattisthebest1234!`

 ## Creating Queries in GraphQL